The London Archives: Film and video

 The London Archives holds many films produced by bodies including London Transport, the Greater London Council and the Corporation of London.
 Some of these films are accessible on YouTube.
 In 2019 London Metropolitan Archives took in an extraordinary collection of filmed oral history interviews created by the National HIV Story Trust (formerly The AIDS Since the 80s Project); the interviews contain first-hand testimonies of people living with HIV, and form the basis of educational resources, talks, films and publications in order to improve knowledge and understanding of HIV.

 Library

 The London Archives' library started as the library of the former members of the London County Council.
-It contains over 100,000 volumes and specialises in all aspects of London life, the growth and development of the area, its history and organisation of Local Government.
+It contains more than 100,000 volumes and specialises in all aspects of London life, the growth and development of the area, its history and organisation of Local Government.
 The library is purely a reference library and its holdings can be searched via Guildhall Library's online catalogue.